Massimo Troncone

 Working Papers

 πŸ“„ Massimo Troncone.
 Malapportionment, Legislator Effort and the Representation of District Interests.
 Evidence from the Italian Senate.
+Under Review

 πŸ“„ Massimo Troncone and Roberto Valli.
 Who Pays for the Church?
 Political Connections and Religious Clientelism in Post-War Italy.